 Guy Branum is the zaftig Sontag of comedy.
 His brainy magpie's nest of a book, My Life As A Goddess: A Memoir Through Unpopular Culture, has just been released, and it presents a more prickly, philosophical and intellectual POV than we usually expect.

 Right after the bucket-load of events leading up to the iconic Up Your Alley street fair, I knew what I wanted to write about this week.
 The second a certain pivotal inspiring moment occurred at the fair.

 At iCandy, one of the weekly events at The Café, the Castro District's upstairs dance club (with an accessible elevator) draws a fun and diverse crowd of club kids, queens and cuties.

 Live music, lip-sych ladies, beer-sipping laddies and lovely lesbians are only part of our quilt of many queer colors.

-There's always a lot going on in the San Francisco Bay Area for leather and other kinksters, including Pride events.
+Even after the Up Your Alley festivities, there's always a lot going on in the San Francisco Bay Area for leather and other kinksters.

 Next weekend, the west end of Golden Gate Park plays host to the eleventh edition of Outside Lands.
 While Sunday night closer Janet Jackson is an obvious draw for queer audiences, we went panning for pink and came up with a few golden choices.